 “The improvement I have made is enormous,” Stevenson told La Presse.
 “I improved my thinking about situations.
 Now, I can better express what I feel.
-I am progressing.
-Even if everything with the rehabilitation is blocked at the moment (due to the ongoing coronavirus pandemic).
+I am progressing even if everything with the rehabilitation is blocked now (due to the ongoing coronavirus pandemic).

 “I am following the instructions of the government.”

-Behind the broad smile, we’ve all become accustomed to with Stevenson, there was a pain in his heart.
-Stevenson has split with his partner God, who is now being accused of taking money from a bank account when Stevenson was ill.
+Behind the broad smile we’ve all become accustomed to with Stevenson, there was a pain in his heart.
+Stevenson had split with his partner God, who is now being accused of taking money from a bank account when Stevenson was ill.

 Although God denies the accusations, they soon split.
 Stevenson also talked about God, who received several accolades from the WBC for her care of the stricken boxer, in a negative manner.

-Stevenson wants to help people who are taken advantage of by the partners when sick.
+Stevenson wants to help people who are taken advantage of by their partners when sick.

 “I want to help people who have concussion problems.
-Now I realized that if they don’t have someone to help them, it’s easy for people who are vulnerable to be tricked.
+Now I realize that it’s easy for vulnerable people to be tricked if they don’t have someone to help them.

 “I was vulnerable.
 I’m not fooling myself.
 I have been vulnerable.
 I felt betrayed,” Stevenson also told La Presse.